Lorenzooone/MOTHER-3-Randomizer/README.md

 Information source for many things I randomized: http://datacrystal.romhacking.net/wiki/MOTHER_3:ROM_map

+Troubleshooting: If your character has 1 HP or 0 PP and they should have more, try checking the equipment.
+It may decrease the HPs/PPs to 0 or below.

 THIS IS REALLY OLD AND BAD CODING.
 IT SHOULD BE REWRITTEN FROM SCRATCH.
 SORRY TO WHOEVER HAS TO SEE THIS!